Radon gas in buildings

 In the open air, radon is harmless.
 But in an enclosed space such as a house, it may build up to an unacceptably high level.
 Radon from the ground enters buildings mainly through cracks in floors or gaps around pipes or cables.

-The Office of Radiological Protection is part of the Environmental Protection Agency (EPA).
-It is responsible for regulating, monitoring and advising on radiation matters.
+The Environmental Protection Agency (EPA) is responsible for regulating, monitoring and advising on radiation matters.
 It assesses radon levels and identifies areas likely to be radon hotspots.

 How is radon harmful?

-Radon decays to form tiny radioactive particles, some of which stay suspended in the air.
-When you inhale these particles, they give a radiation dose that may damage your lungs.
+When radon decays, it forms tiny radioactive particles which can stay suspended in the air.
+When you inhale these particles, they give a radiation dose that can damage your lungs.

-Radon has been shown to be a cause of lung cancer.
+Radon is a cause of lung cancer.
 Remaining exposed to high levels of radon in an enclosed area can increase your risk of lung cancer, particularly if you smoke.
 You can find out more about the effect of radon on your health.

-How to check the radon level in my home
+How can I check the radon level in my home?

 Every home has different amounts of radon so the EPA recommends that everyone has their home tested for radon.
 The EPA has a list of registered radon testing services.

-Testing involves placing two small detection devices in the house for three months.
-This period allows for variations in radon levels due to changes in weather, ventilation, and so on.
-At the end of three months, you post the detectors back to the testing laboratory.
+Testing involves placing two small detection devices in the house for 3 months.
+This period allows for variations in radon levels, for example, due to changes in weather or ventilation.
+At the end of 3 months, you post the detectors back to the testing laboratory.
 The lab calculates the radon level in becquerels per cubic metre, expressed as Bq/m3.
 Read more about testing your home for radon.

-How to fix high radon levels in my home
+How can I fix high radon levels in my home?

-If the radon level in your home is over the national reference level of 200 Bq/m3, the EPA recommends taking action to reduce the level of radon in your home.
+If the radon level in your home is over the national reference level of 200 Bq/m3, the EPA recommends that you take action to reduce the level of radon in your home.
 This is called ‘radon remediation’.

 The two main methods of radon remediation are to:

-• Remove the radon after it has entered your home
+- Remove the radon after it has entered your home, for example, by improving indoor ventilation or ventilation under your floors.

 In either case, you should have your home re-tested after the work has been completed to ensure the radon level has dropped below 200 Bq/m3.